 As an internationally recognized speaker, coach, and trainer, I deliver over 150 keynote talks per year on presentation, communication, and networking skills.
 I edutain audiences of all sizes in as little as 15-minutes or as long as 3 hours.
 All keynote talks are designed to empower people who present in high-stakes situations such as a TED talk, investor pitches, keynotes, board meetings, and those do-or-die can't miss sales calls.

 These keynote talks are full of "solid nourishment" and no "empty calories".
 Each topic below is designed to be flexible to accommodate various types of audiences including both business and entrepreneurs and comes with an optional Brainstorming Exercise.

 How to Captivate Any Audience in Less Than 30-Seconds

 In this talk, attendees will hear about The Red Box Method, which includes nine tools to help presenters captivate their audience more quickly, easily, and dramatically.
-The audience will learn techniques on how to be more memorable in any high-stakes presenting situation such as with a TED talk, keynote, board meeting, investor pitch, sales meeting, and job interview.
-After this talk, attendees will be better prepared to present more confidently, close more deals, persuade investors, and you may even receive a standing ovation.
+The audience will learn techniques on how to be more memorable in any high-stakes presenting situation such as with a TED talk, keynote, board meeting, investor pitch, sales meeting, or job interview.
+After this talk, attendees will be better prepared to present more confidently, close more deals, persuade more investors, and you may even receive a standing ovation.

 Q&A: Mastering the Unpredictable